Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Going to markets is one of my favorite things to do in a city.
 Mercado Hidalgo in Guanajuato is definitely one of the best places to hang out and mingle with locals.

-Not only you can find great fresh fruit and veggies, local food, and all sort of objects, but it is also an example of the architecture of the industrial times.
+Not only can you find great fresh fruit and veggies, local food, and all sorts of objects, but it is also an example of the architecture of the industrial times.

 Inside the building, the market is made of three levels and hosts small restaurants with local dishes at a very cheap price, great for breakfast or a quick lunch.

-Other stalls sell clothes, local arts, and many other different items, it’s a great place to shop for your Mexican souvenirs or just browse and watch the local life going by.
+Other stalls sell clothes, local arts, and many other items; it’s a great place to shop for your Mexican souvenirs or just browse and watch the local life going by.

 Even if you are not fond of museums and prefer open-air activities, I believe that Alhóndiga de Granaditas is still worth visiting.